Get help paying business energy bills

 Free advice for Scottish businesses

 If you find yourself in this situation, please don’t struggle alone.
-Our team is here to help talk to us via live chat.
+Our team is here to help.

 We will always work together with you to sort out your debt.
 We never want to take legal action against our customers but this can happen if you don’t pay your bill or get in touch.
 However, when dealing with debt, the steps we’ll take can include registering a default on your credit file.
 In this case, it could then be difficult for you to gain credit with suppliers or obtain loans.